stellar/django-polaris/docs/source/integrations/index.rst

 :class:`.WithdrawalIntegration` come in.

-Polaris expects developers to override these base class methods and register them using :func:`polaris.integrations.register_integrations`.
+Polaris expects developers to override these base class methods and register them using :func:`.register_integrations`.
 The code will be executed from inside Polaris `Django Commands`_, which should be run in a separate process from the web server running Polaris.
 See the stellar-anchor-server_ project, specifically the ``docker-compose.yml``,